Queen’s Own Highlanders History

 1st Queen's Own Highlanders in the Falklands - 1982

-When Argentina invaded the Falklands in 1982, the 1st battalion Queen’s Own Highlanders was twice placed on stand-by to take part in the recapture of the Islands.
+When Argentina invaded the Falklands in 1982, the 1st Bn Queen’s Own Highlanders was twice placed on stand-by to take part in the recapture of the Islands.
 The battalion flew to Ascension Island, and then embarked on the troopship MV Norland.
 In the event it reached the Falklands shortly after the end of hostilities.
-The battalion relieved two brigades, and deployed with Battalion Headquarters and HQ Company in Port Stanley, A Company at Goose Green, B Company (less a platoon in South Georgia) at North Arm and then Roy Cove, D Company at Fox Bay, Support Company at port Stanley then North Arm.
+The battalion relieved two brigades, and deployed with Battalion Headquarters and HQ Company in Port Stanley, A Company at Goose Green, B Company (less a platoon in South Georgia) at North Arm and then Roy Cove, D Company at Fox Bay, Support Company at Port Stanley then North Arm.

 The battalion had the role of clearing up Port Stanley and the settlements where fighting had taken place, and of restoring normal life to the civil community.
 It returned to Tidworth in December 1982.
 In recognition of the battalion’s outstanding service to the civil community in the Falklands, it was awarded the Wilkinson Sword of Peace.